AlejandroMartinMigliaccio/Dolar-Blue-Visualizer/README.md

 In order to run this code you need to have installed:

--Python 3.11.4
+Python 3.11.4
--Pandas Library
+Pandas Library
--Matplotlib Library
+Matplotlib Library
--Tkinter Library
+Tkinter Library